hampusramstrom/gym-threat-defense/README.md

 ### Cost Function
 The cost function is defined as *C(x,u)* = *C(x)* + *D(u)*.

-*C(x)* is the state costs, and is 1 if the state, i.e. *x*, is a critical attribute.
+*C(x)* is the state cost, and is 1 if the state, i.e. *x*, is a critical attribute.
 Otherwise it is 0.

 *D(u)* is the availability cost of a countermeasure *u*, and is 0 if the countermeasure is *none*, 1 if it is *u_1* or *u_2* and 5 if it is both *u_1* and *u_2*.